AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-02-05-4-ways-to-make-your-chord-progressions-more-interesting.md

 <p>The chord progression is without a doubt the underlying driving force of your song.
 The way I like to think about it, is that specific chords can convey very specific types of emotions, and more specifically, it's the transition between two chords what conveys a sense of emotive movement in your composition.
 I am well aware that this type of blog post is probably a horse beaten far beyond the point of no return, but I'll try to offer some tips that I use when I feel like I'm stuck while writing music.
 Let's get started!</p>

 <h2>Remember the basics</h2>
 <p>One thing that I've learned the hard way, is that adding complexity to your music, for the sake of adding complexity is usually not a good way to develop your composition.
 You don't really need incredibly complex harmony to create an interesting piece of music.
-You really don't need more than the simple old major scale to make good music.</p>
+You really don't need more than the simple old major scale to create good chord progressions, as a matter of fact if you're building your chords from a diatonic scale, it'll be unlikely that you end up with something that doesn't sound nice.</p>

+<p>Here are some examples of chord progressions that I personally use a lot:</p>

 <div class="row">
 <!-- Break -->